cybozu-go/well/DESIGN.md

     `http.Server.ConnState` callback can be used to track active connections.
 By counting active connections (until it becomes zero), we can gracefully stop the server.

+    Unfortunately, `ConnState` callback cannot determine whether a connection was `StateActive` or not when the state changes to `StateClosed`.
+We need to implement a tracking logic for connection statuses.

 2. Better logging